kubauth/kubauth-doc/docs/30-user-guide/160-password-grant.md

       # idTokenLifespan: 1h
     ```

-We just added `"password"` to the `grantTypes` list.
+We simply added `"password"` to the `grantTypes` list.

 !!! note

-    The `redirectURIs` list is not used for ROPC flow.
-Preserving its value will allow to still use `authorization_code` usual flow.
+    The `redirectURIs` list is not used for the ROPC flow.
+Retaining the value allows the client to continue using the standard `authorization_code` flow.

-    For a client intended to be used only with ROPC flow, the `redirectURIs` can be empty.
-(But defined as `redirectURIs: []` for syntax coherency)
+    For a client intended exclusively for ROPC flow, `redirectURIs` can be empty (but must be defined as `redirectURIs: []` for syntax consistency).

-Once these two modification successfully applied (`helm upgrade ....` and `kubectl apply ...`) , we can use this flow.
+Once these two modifications are successfully applied (`helm upgrade ...` and `kubectl apply ...`), you can use this flow.

 ## kc token-nui

-Similar to the `kc token` subcommand, there is a `kc token-nui` subcommand to generate a token using the ROPC flow:
+Similar to the `kc token` subcommand, there is a `kc token-nui` subcommand to generate tokens using the ROPC flow:

 ``` { .bash .copy }
 kc token-nui --issuerURL https://kubauth.ingress.kubo6.mbp --clientId public